RAGRouter-Bench: A Dataset and Benchmark for Adaptive RAG Routing: Experiments

 \subsection{Experimental Setup}

-\paragraph{RAG Paradigms.} We standardize infrastructure across all paradigms for fair comparison.
+\textbf{RAG Paradigms.} We standardize infrastructure across all paradigms for fair comparison.
 We use DeepSeek-V3 \citep{deepseek2024v3} and LLaMA-3.1-8B \citep{dubey2024llama} as generators, and text-embedding-3-small for vectorization \citep{openai2024embeddings}, with a unified 8k token context budget.
 For retrieval, NaiveRAG retrieves top-100 chunks via cosine similarity \citep{karpukhin2020dense}; GraphRAG extracts 20 seed entities and propagates relevance via PPR ($ \alpha = 0.85 $) \citep{haveliwala2002topic} to retrieve top-100 nodes \citep{edge2024graphrag}; HybridRAG combines both retrievers \citep{sarmah2024hybridrag}; IterativeRAG performs up to 3 retrieve-generate-evaluate iterations \citep{trivedi2022interleaving}.
 Details are provided in Appendix~\ref{sec:app_hyperparams}.

-\paragraph{Evaluation.} We evaluate following the protocol in Section ~\ref{sec:evaluation_protocol} across three dimensions.
-For corpus analysis, we compute structural metrics (LCC Ratio, Density, Clustering Coefficient) \citep{newman2010networks, sun2024think, watts1998collective} and semantic metrics (Intrinsic Dimension, Dispersion, Hubness) \citep{facco2017estimating, wang2020alignment, radovanovic2010hubs}.
-For generation quality, we measure Semantic F1 \citep{zhang2019bertscore}, Coverage, Faithfulness \citep{es2023ragas}, and LLM-as-a-Judge accuracy using GPT-4o as the evaluator \citep{achiam2023gpt4}.
-For efficiency, we track token consumption decomposed into retrieval and generation costs \citep{jin2024flashrag}.
-Implementation details are provided in Appendix~\ref{sec:app_eval_metrics}.
+\textbf{Evaluation.} To support fine-grained corpus modeling, we compute structural metrics (LCC ratio, density, clustering coefficient) \citep{newman2010networks, sun2024think, watts1998collective} and semantic metrics (intrinsic dimension, dispersion, hubness) \citep{facco2017estimating, wang2020alignment, radovanovic2010hubs}.
+We then evaluate all settings following the protocol in Section~\ref{sec:evaluation_protocol}.
+For generation quality, we measure semantic F1 \citep{zhang2019bertscore}, coverage, faithfulness \citep{es2023ragas}, and LLM-as-a-Judge accuracy using GPT-4o as the evaluator \citep{achiam2023gpt4}.
+For resource efficiency, we track token consumption decomposed into retrieval and generation costs \citep{jin2024flashrag}.
+These results form the dataset of our RAGRouter-Bench.
+Implementation details are provided in Appendix~\ref{sec:app_evaluation}.